Firesphere/SilverStripe-Vagrantbox-loader/README.md

 Besides that, Behat requires root privileges.
 Therefore, the environment is hardcoded to root with empty password.

 Further, the `axyr/IDEAnnotator` and `Lekoala/DebugBar` are installed for devs.
 These do nothing out of the box, but do help you if you enable them in your `mysite/_config/config.yml`

+# Todo

+* Make the phar globally usable.
+* Clean up some code maybe
+* Add smoketests
+* Make a website for this project
+* Make the box not just Twisted Bytes, but give a selection of boxes?
+*

 # Suggestions